geekclick/Internship-Task-User-Authentication/README.md

 ## Setup Instructions
 ### Prerequisites
 Node.js and npm should be installed on your machine.
-You can download and install them from here.
+You can download and install them from there website.

 #### Installation Steps
 Clone the Repository: